tanrua/headiversity-sorting/README.md

 - Node version 20.9.0
 - NPM version 10.2.3

+## Addressing self-signed SSL certificate issues
+Browsers are smart, they don't want to let you hit some https api endpoint signed by some random linux box.
+The fastest way around this is to use an incognito tab for chrome or firefox.
+Or follow a guide  [like this one for chrome][https://stackoverflow.com/a/31900210] on enabling self signed certificats for localhost on your browser of choice.

 ## Setup
 The following commands are inteded to be run from the `root level` of the project where this README is located, unless noted in the Back/Front end sections.